Houthis

-The Houthis have a complex relationship with Yemen's Sunni Muslims; the movement has discriminated against Sunnis, but also recruited and allied with them.
-Under the leadership of Hussein Badreddin al-Houthi, the group emerged as an opposition to former Yemeni president Ali Abdullah Saleh.
-They accused him of corruption and criticized him for being backed by Saudi Arabia and the United States.
-Hussein accused Saleh of seeking to please the U.S. at the expense of the Yemeni people and Yemen's sovereignty.
-Resisting Saleh's order for his arrest, Hussein was killed in Sa'dah in 2004 along with a number of his guards by the Yemeni army, sparking the Houthi insurgency in Yemen.
-Since then, except for a short intervening period, the movement has been led by his brother Abdul-Malik al-Houthi.
+Under the leadership of Zaydi religious leader Hussein al-Houthi, the Houthis emerged as an opposition movement to Yemen president Ali Abdullah Saleh, whom they accused of corruption and being backed by Saudi Arabia and the United States.
+In 2003, influenced by the Lebanese Shia political and military organization Hezbollah, the Houthis adopted their official slogan against the United States, Israel, and the Jews.
+Al-Houthi resisted Saleh's order for his arrest, and was afterwards killed by the Yemeni military in Saada in 2004, sparking the Houthi insurgency.
+Since then, the movement has been mostly led by his brother Abdul-Malik al-Houthi.